oscarplatoon/Sudoku/README.md

 # Sudoku
 Many people will spend hours in their spare time solving Sudoku problems, but by the end of this challenge you'll have a solver that can handle any valid Sudoku problem.
 Some of you have maybe never heard of Sudoku.
-If not, you should check it out [here](https://en.wikipedia.org/wiki/Sudoku)
+If not, you should check it out [here](https://en.wikipedia.org/wiki/Sudoku).

+As developers, we very often have to jump into unknown territory with no training.
+You get to jump into that this weekend with learning about Python's [CSV library](https://docs.python.org/3/library/csv.html).
+Don't worry if you get stuck, we'll be going over it next week as well.
+Maybe you want to look ahead in our curriculum to help guide you?

 ## Premise
 The idea is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 sub-grids that compose the grid (also called "boxes") contains all of the digits from 1 to 9.

 The person who created the puzzle provides a partial solution so that some squares already have numbers.
 Typically, there are enough initial numbers to guarantee a unique solution.